GiovanniFerrara/my-cv/content/jobs/ergo-digital/index.md

 - Integrating in the existing application the "additional documents upload" module.
 - Creating a statistics dashboard with Typescript/React handling frontend data caching and polling.
-Both modules are now released succesfully in production.
+Both modules are now released successfully in production.